Tabrnicus/Switch-CFW-Guide/docs/guide/switch-cheats.md

 # Cheats (Switch Games)

-!!! error "WIP"
-    This article is a work in progress!

-This will walk you through how to enable cheats from
+This will walk you through how to enable cheats for Switch Games, through EdiZon.

 ## Requirements